-Last Updated on November 18, 2024 by Admin
+Last Updated on December 1, 2024 by

 When acknowledging receipt or understanding of information in an email, you can use various phrases to convey that you’ve taken note of the details.